nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <h6 markdown="1" class="card-title">How do I transfer my data to another computer?</h6>

 **Option 1:**
-Export all the contacts in your current device into a _.csv_ file.
+Export all the contacts on your current device into a _.csv_ file.
 Then, after installing the app in your new device, import the _.csv_ file into the new list of contacts.

 **Option 2 (with encryption):**